 "Yes, sir," I answered.
 "I left it here a couple of minutes ago."

 His assistant, a short middle-aged blonde, joined in.
 "Well darn it, I thought I was going home with a free laptop," she joked.
 "If you can tell us what fruit is on the front, maybe we'll give it back to you."

 I'd given the Indianapolis TSA a real early-morning thrill.
 Just then, one of the wand-wavers happened by for the opportunity to get a few kicks in.

 "Does your momma know you're runnin' around without yer laptop?" he guffawed.

 I was cornered as a clown, defeated, but not finished.
 I fixed Mr. Giggles with a super-serious gaze, loosened my jaw, and delivered a perfectly dry actor's lie.

-"My mother is dead," I deadpanned, then turned my head away for an affected stage-whisper.
+," I deadpanned, then turned my head away for an affected stage-whisper.
 "She died in a car accident over Christmas."